felicianotech/hyperparticle.github.io/_posts/2017-09-13-website-migration.md

 # Steps Taken

-I mostly followed [this blog post](https://chris.banes.me/2017/06/02/jekyll-firebase/), so check it out for a more detailed explanation.
+I mostly followed [this blog post](https://chris.banes.me/2017/06/02/jekyll-firebase/), so check it out for a more detailed overall explanation.
+Here I explain in more depth the portions that I did differently.

 ## Git Repository